Grenfell Tower fire: Final rescues (04:00–08:07)

 By sunrise, firefighters were still busy fighting the fire and attempting rescues on the inside.
 At 04:14, police addressed the large crowd of onlookers and urgently instructed them to contact anyone they knew who was trapped in the building—if they were able to reach them via phone or Twitter—to tell them they must try to self-evacuate and not wait for the fire brigade.
 By 04:44, all sides of the building had been affected.

 Only two further rescues took place, with one resident being rescued at 06:05 and the last being rescued at 08:07.
-Firefighters rescued all remaining residents up to the 10th floor and all but two up to the 12th floor, but none got higher than the 20th floor during this time; only two people escaped from the highest two floors.
+Firefighters rescued all remaining residents up to the tenth floor and all but two up to the 12th floor, but none got higher than the 20th floor during this time.
+Only two people escaped from the highest floor; 24 others, several of whom were inhabitants of lower floors who sought refuge with neighbours, died on this floor.

 Residual fire (08:07 – 16 June)

 At a news conference in the afternoon of 14 June, LFB reported firefighters had rescued 65 people from the building and reached all 24 floors.
 Seventy-four people were confirmed by the NHS to be in six hospitals across London with 20 of them in critical care.

 The fire continued to burn on the tower's upper floors.
 It was not brought under control until 01:14 on 15 June and firefighters were still damping down pockets of fire when the Brigade issued an update on 16 June.
 The fire brigade also used a drone to inspect the building and search for casualties.
 The fire was declared extinguished on the evening of 16 June.